HenrikBengtsson/matrixStats/revdep/problems.md

 *   checking package subdirectories ...
 WARNING
     ```
-    Found the following non-empty subdirectories of ‘inst’ also used by R:
+    Found the following non-empty subdirectories of 'inst' also used by R:
       inst/build
     It is recommended not to interfere with package subdirectories used by
     R.